keptn/enhancement-proposals/text/0023-argo-rollouts-for-blue-green.md

 - If the Helm chart contains multiple services that are deployed, which service should then get tested and evaluated?
 This destroys our mapping between a Keptn service and a K8s deployment.

 ## Future possibilities
+- Automatically inform Keptn that a branch in e.g. GitHub changed or a PR was merged.
+But this can also be implemented with Argo CD or Flux.